Skip to main content

 There are two basic types of propagation, which are cuttings and division.
 Within those types, there are two more subcategories.
 For cuttings, there are leaf cuttings and stem cuttings.
 In both cases, you’re cutting a part of the plant away from the mother plant.
 You can use water or soil to encourage root growth from the leaf or stem.
 Depending on the plant, this is an excellent option but can sometimes fail due to rot or an inviable cutting.

-For division, there is rhizome or root division, then there is pup division.
+For division, there is rhizome or root division, and then there’s pup division.
 For rhizome or root division, you take the plant up from its roots and either cut or massage the plant into two separate plants at the roots.
 This usually requires a lot of time and can get quite messy.
 Pup division tends to be more manageable but can still be messy.
-Plants such as snake plants and spider plants shoot off baby versions of themselves.
+Plants such as spider plants and snake plants shoot off baby versions of themselves.
 These are called pups; they are a fantastic opportunity for propagation.
 By removing the pup from the mother plant and potting it into its own pot, you’ve now got a viable and healthy baby plant.

 Water propagation vs. soil propagation